preppycat/wip-syntaxnet/README.md

 The wrapper does not intend to make any assumptions on the use of SyntaxNet, that's why it provides a simple interface and the raw output as default.

-Disclaimer : Has been inspired from other [wrapper](https://github.com/JoshData/parsey-mcparseface-server) but we did not want a server based wrapper.
+Disclaimer : Has been inspired from another [wrapper](https://github.com/JoshData/parsey-mcparseface-server) but we did not want a server based wrapper.

 ## Installation